teaching-on-testbeds/cloud-chi/index.md

 * On the first ("Details") tab, set the instance name to  <code>node1-cloud-<b>netID</b></code> where in place of <code><b>netID</b></code> you substitute your own net ID (e.g. `ff524` in my case).
 Leave other settings at their default values, and click "Next".
 * In the second ("Source") tab, we specify the source disk from which the instance should boot.
 In the "Select Boot Source" menu, choose "Image".
 Then, in the "Available" list at the bottom, search for `CC-Ubuntu24.04` (exactly - without any date suffix).
 Click the arrow next to this entry.
 You will see the `CC-Ubuntu24.04` image appear in the "Allocated" list.
 Click "Next".
-* In the third ("Flavor") tab, we specify the resources that will be allocated to the instance.
-In the "Available" list at the bottom, click the arrow next to `m1.medium`.
-You will see the `m1.medium` flavor appear in the "Allocated" list.
+* In the third ("Flavor") tab, click the arrow next to the lease you made in the previous step.
+You will see your "reserved" flavor appear in the "Allocated" list.
 Click "Next".
 * In the fourth ("Networks") tab, we will attach the instance to a network provided by the infrastructure provider which is connected to the Internet.
   * From the "Available" list, click on the arrow next to `sharednet1`.
 It will appear as item 1 in the "Allocated" list.
   * Click "Next".
 * In the fifth ("Ports") tab, we will additionally use the port we just created to attach the instance to the private network we created earlier.
   * From the "Available" list, find the port you created earlier.
 (The subnet is noted by name in the "IP" column.
-Since the subnet has your net ID in its name, you can search using your net ID to find "your" port.)
+You can search using your net ID to find "your" port.)
   * Click the arrow next to it, and it will appear in the "Allocated" list.
   * Click "Next".
 * In the sixth ("Security Groups") tab, we will specify the rules according to which the infrastructure provider will pass traffic to and from our instances.
 We need to add security groups for any port (in the "TCP port" sense, not the "switch port" sense) on which we will need to receive incoming connections on our instances.